 What would be the excuse, you think?

-And the the question right now, and I think they've got about seven to eight days because we're printing these ballots in these states.
+And the question right now, and I think they've got about seven to eight days because we're printing these ballots in these states.

-And that's no uh uh dishonor of him.
+And that's no dishonor of him.

-He actually uh is like Joe Biden.
+He actually liked Joe Biden.

-I think he's a a fairly decent guy, but I don't think he's where he was even uh a year ago when he debated the other candidates for the Democratic nomination.
+But I don't think he's where he was even a year ago when he debated the other candidates for the Democratic nomination.

-Well, it seems clear that when you take him away from a teleprompter in very scripted situations that you are seeing a different Joe Biden, who did a very good job, by the way, in 2012 against Paul Ryan in that vice presidential debate.
+Well, it seems clear that when you take him away from a teleprompter in very scripted situations, that you are seeing a different Joe Biden, who did a very good job, by the way, in 2012 against Paul Ryan in that vice presidential debate.

-Remember, it was very key because Mitt Romney actually cleaned Barack Obama's clock in the first debate, and that vice presidential debate became very crucial, and Biden was actually sharp and aggressive.
+Remember, it was very key because Mitt Romney actually cleaned Barack Obama's clock in the first debate.

 Let's go to Scott Rasmussen real quick.

-I I saw all these, I remember I'm old enough to remember also 2019, where CNN and MSNBC did all of these marathon town halls around climate change or around uh gay rights.
+And Scott, what are you seeing as far as, you know, I saw all these, I'm old enough to remember also 2019, where CNN and MSNBC did all of these marathon town halls around climate change or around gay rights.

-But when you look at polling in terms of what is most important to you, what what are you gonna vote about on election day in terms of issues, and those are more towards the bottom.
+But when you look at polling in terms of what is most important to you, what are you going to vote about on election day in terms of issues?

 So what are you seeing now going into this election as far as top three issues?